 The first milestone of the Ph.D. in City and Regional Planning is the A-examination, wherein the student advances to Ph.D. candidacy by demonstrating proficiency in the subject areas represented by his/her committee members.
 Students should complete the A-examination in the second year of residence.
 The format of the A-examination varies depending on the student and the committee; it always includes an oral component and it typically includes responses to written questions as well as a research proposal.

 Following the A-examination, Ph.D. students conduct research and write a dissertation draft.
 The dissertation defense occurs in the B-examination, after which the student revises the dissertation to the committee's satisfaction.

 CRP offers seminars taught by senior faculty with considerable experience in research and publication to help Ph.D. students develop a dissertation topic and complete the degree.
-Seminar topics include advanced planning theory, urban and regional theory, and research methods.
+Seminar topics include advanced planning theory, urban and regional theory, and research design.
 The seminars provide students with a thorough knowledge of the field and help identify critical questions.
 Students are also encouraged to pursue course work and specialization in allied fields (such as applied economics, global development, government, and anthropology).

 Many fields in the social sciences (psychology, economics, and planning, for example) provide Ph.D. students with a three-paper option in lieu of a dissertation.
 Fields in which this option is offered usually place greater emphasis on refereed journal articles than monographs in promotion and tenure decisions.